OutfinityResearch/axiologic.news/installation.md

 If you want to use OpenAI, you need to create a secret named `OPENAI_API_KEY` with your OpenAI API key as the value.
 You can also set the `AI_PROVIDER` secret to `openai`.

+#### 2. Activate the Workflow

+Due to GitHub's security policies, pushing workflow files directly can be restricted.
+To work around this, you need to create the workflow file manually in the GitHub interface.

+1.  **Go to the `Actions` tab** in your GitHub repository.
+2. Click on **`set up a workflow yourself`** or **`New workflow`**.
+3. This will open a new file editor.
+Name the file `update-news.yml`.
+4. Go to the `workflow-template.txt` file in the root of your repository and copy its entire content.
+5. Paste the content into the new `update-news.yml` file in the GitHub editor.
+6. Click **`Commit changes...`** to save the new workflow file.

-Once the secrets are configured, the GitHub Action will run automatically and keep your news feed up to date.
+Once you have configured the secrets and created the workflow file, the GitHub Action will be active and will run automatically every hour to keep your news feed up to date.
+You can then delete the `workflow-template.txt` file from your repository.